dsindex/etagger/README.md

   i guess that the softmax(applied in multi-head attention functions) was corrupted by paddings.
     -> i replaced the multi-head attention code to `https://github.com/Kyubyong/transformer/blob/master/modules.py`.
     -> however, simillar corruption was happended even though i used softmax masking.
-    -> my colleague adviced me that the tf.contrib.layers.layer_norm() might be the reason of corruption because it does not consider paddings.
     -> remove the layer_norm().
     -> performance goes down.
     -> try to use other layer normalization code from `https://github.com/Kyubyong/transformer/blob/master/modules.py`.